This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 To turn keyboard lights on your MacBook Pro, you need to follow these simple steps:

-Step 1: Click the Apple menu and select “System Preferences.”
+Step 1: Click the Apple menu and select “System Preferences (System Settings on macOS Ventura and above).”

 Step 2: Click on “Keyboard” from the pane.